Rosé Wine Club Review

 This is the wine of the month club that started it all—they literally invented the concept, over 40 years ago.
 They've got loyal members who are long time subscribers and Wine of the Month Club keeps their prices low to help keep these members in the fold.

-Their new Rosé Wine Club is part of a trio of new clubs (Napa and Bordeaux are the other two) that breathe new life into this traditional wine of the month club by bringing us trendy, as well as tried-and-true, wine niches for us to really sink our teeth into... or at least our tongues.
+Their Rosé Wine Club is part of a series of more recently developed clubs (the others are Napa, Bordeaux, Pinot Noir, Pure, and Sweet) that breathe new life into this traditional wine of the month club by bringing us trendy, as well as tried-and-true, wine niches for us to really sink our teeth into... or at least our tongues.

 Delivered every other month, you get two delectable Rosé wines.